 About

-Louis Jaffa is an ambitious, versatile actor, writer, and director whose work spans theatre, film, and the wider cultural sector.
+Louis Jaffa is an ambitious, versatile actor and multidisciplinary artist whose work spans theatre, film, writing, producing and directing.
 Born in London, he graduated with First-Class joint honours in English Literature and Theatre Studies from the University of Glasgow, where he was an active member of Student Theatre at Glasgow (STAG).
-As an undergraduate, he performed in Titus Andronicus, Boudica, and Romance Peninsula, later serving as a board member for STAG, overseeing the completion of over twenty productions, including two festivals.
+As an undergraduate, he performed in Titus Andronicus, Boudica, and Romance Peninsula, later serving as STAG’s Social Convenor, overseeing over twenty productions and two festivals.

-A self-described “theatre geek,” Louis began performing at a young age, starring in three gold award-winning productions at the Welwyn Garden City Youth Drama Festival.
-At sixteen, he wrote As We Know It, a satirical play shortlisted for the National Theatre’s New Views competition, and at seventeen, he played King Lear in an adaptation for Shakespeare’s Schools Foundation.
+A self-described “theatre geek,” Louis began performing at a young age and has trained in martial arts since the age of ten.
+He starred in three gold award-winning productions at the Welwyn Garden City Youth Drama Festival and, at sixteen, wrote As We Know It, a satirical play shortlisted for the National Theatre’s New Views competition.

-During the pandemic, Louis co-founded Write Club, a free online writing community that grew to more than 500 members worldwide and later received Arts Council England funding for its podcast.
-Since graduating, he has built a diverse creative portfolio, collaborating with organisations including the National Youth Theatre (NYT), Almeida Theatre, Questors Theatre, the National Theatre, and the BFI.
+During the pandemic, Louis was a founding member of Write Club, a free online writing community that grew to more than 600 members worldwide and later received Arts Council England funding for its podcast.
+Since graduating, he has built a diverse creative portfolio, collaborating with organisations including the National Youth Theatre (NYT), Almeida Theatre, Questors Theatre, the National Theatre, and the London Film School.
 A graduate of NYT’s Epic Stages, he was selected as one of NYT’s ten Content Creators and also works as a facilitator, leading workshops in drama clubs, summer intake courses, and non-mainstream schools.

 Theatre Credits